netsys-lab/scion-rains/attic/README.md

-# RAINS, Another Internet Naming Service
+# [Archive] RAINS, Another Internet Naming Service

-This repository contains a reference implementation of a RAINS server, supporting authority, intermediary, and query service, as well as associated tools for managing the server.
+This directory contains the old reference implementation of a RAINS server, supporting authority, intermediary, and query service, as well as associated tools for managing the server.
 It has the following executables:

 - `rainsd`: A configurable RAINS server
 - `rdig`: A command-line tool for querying RAINS servers